Kavarikulam Kandan Kumaran: Books on him

 His biography named Kavarikulam Kandan Kumaran: orucharithra padanam (Meaning: Kavarikulam Kandan Kumaran: a historial study), published by the Kerala Bhasha Institute and written by Prof. S. Kochukunju, a history teacher and eminent writer was published on 15 May 2019.

-The book Kavarikulam Kandan Kumaran jeevithavum Prajasabha prasangangalum, ISBN 9780000118097 (Meaning: Kavarikulam Kandan Kumaran Life and Prajasabha Speeches) Written by R. Ramakrishnan and published by Mythri books was published on May 2019.
+The book Kavarikulam Kandan Kumaran jeevithavum Prajasabha prasangangalum, ISBN 9780000118097 (Meaning: Kavarikulam Kandan Kumaran Life and Prajasabha Speeches) edited by R. Ramakrishnan and published by Mythri books was published in May 2019.